-The Company had an aggregate of \$149,338 and \$97,810, respectively, of unfunded commitments to provide debt financing to its portfolio companies as of December 31, 2022 and 2021.
+The Company had an aggregate of \$21,148 and \$5,300, respectively, of unfunded commitments to provide debt financing to its portfolio companies as of December 31, 2022 and 2021.
 Such commitments are generally subject to the satisfaction of certain financial and nonfinancial covenants and certain operational metrics.
 The commitment period for these amounts may be shorter than the maturity date if drawn or funded.
-These commitments are not reflected in the Company's consolidated statement of assets and liabilities.
-Consequently, such commitments result in an element of credit risk in excess of the amount recognized in the Company's consolidated statement of assets and liabilities.
+These commitments are not reflected in the Company's consolidated statements of assets and liabilities.
+Consequently, such commitments result in an element of credit risk in excess of the amount recognized in the Company's consolidated statements of assets and liabilities.